Common Problems of Aging Eyes and How to Fix Them

 Crow’s feet are a type of dynamic wrinkling that develops over time.
 Whenever we squint, laugh, or smile, the skin at the outer corners of the eyes bunches up.
 When the skin has plenty of collagen, elastin, and hyaluronic acid, these wrinkles disappear as the face goes back to a resting position.
 With age and the loss of these vital chemicals, the wrinkles become permanent.
 For some people, a brow lift may be the right solution for sagging skin at the outer corners of the eyes.
 The nonsurgical solution may be Botox or another neuromodulator, like Dysport.
 Injections into the superficial muscle relax it and allow the skin to smooth.

-Descending Brows
+Descending Eyebrows

 Youthful eyes are framed by eyebrows that sit at the upper orbital rim.
 This is the bony structure that surrounds the upper eye area.
 With age, the brows can descend downward, causing the upper eyelids to look heavy and the face to look serious or even sad or angry.
 Yes, a brow lift can reposition tissue as needed to recreate a youthful appearance.
 An alternative is to inject the forehead muscles with Botox or Dysport to prevent them from pulling down on the brows.
 Like dermal fillers, the results of this treatment are temporary but can be touched up as often as every 3 months.